matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 ## Security considerations

 * The peek server has significant power.
-TODO: expand.
+For example, a poorly chosen peek server could lie about the space membership and add an `@evil_user:example.org`.

-* The `allowed_spaces` feature places increased trust in the servers in the room.
-We consider this acceptable: if you don't want evil servers randomly joining spurious users into your rooms, then a) don't let evil servers in your room in the first place, b) don't use `allowed_spaces` lists, given the expansion increases the attack surface anyway by letting members in other rooms dictate who's allowed into your room".
+* The `allowed_join` feature places increased trust in the servers in the room.
+We consider this acceptable: if you don't want evil servers randomly joining spurious users into your rooms, then a) don't let evil servers in your room in the first place, b) don't use `allowed_join` lists, given the expansion increases the attack surface anyway by letting members in other rooms dictate who's allowed into your room.

 ## Tradeoffs